This article was originally published in full at InfoQ on Jan 6th, 2020

 Near the groves of standing desks, across from a pool of information radiators, you might see our treasured artifacts – a J-curve, a layered pyramid, a bisected board – set alongside inscriptions of productive principles.
 These are reminders of agile training past, testaments to the teams that still pay homage to the provided materials, having decided them worthy and made them their own.

 What makes these new ways of working so successful in software delivery?
-The answer lies in this fundamental yet uncelebrated truth – that software is synthetic.
+The answer lies in this fundamental yet uncelebrated truth – that software is synthetic

-Software, being artificial, offers a unique ability to get repeatable value from the uncertainty of open-ended synthesis, but only if we are willing to abandon our compulsion to analyze.
+Software development offers a unique ability to get repeatable value from the uncertainty of open-ended synthesis, but only if we are willing to abandon our compulsion to analyze.

 There is no other medium in the world with such a direct and accessible capability for generating value from emergent experiences.
 In code we weave together ideas and intentions to solve our very real problems, learning and uncovering possibilities with each thread, allowing knowledge to emerge and pull us in different directions.